 1. The commentary is slightly hard to read.
 The paragraphs at the page bottom blend together because the font is quite thin.
 It seems like the editors had so many notes to share that they tried to squeeze them in as tightly as possible.
 Ironically, the CBSB’s strength is its weakness — its massive commentary.
 Honestly, I’d say that readability isn’t that big of a problem.
 I’m really only mentioning it because Amazon reviewers seem to be obsessed with this minor issue.
 Decide yourself from the photos above.

 2. Not a lot of cross-references.
 Readers will be surprised at how little discussion of there is of textual connections.
-This, to me, is an important a part of “context” that Christians tend not to know about.
-It is an enormous issue and I realize that not everything can fit in one book.
+This, to me, is a critical a part of “context” that Christians tend not to know about.
+I’m guessing it’s because not everything can fit in one book.
 The CBSB focuses on the physical, cultural setting and not on inter-biblical ties.
 Readers should be just aware that they’re only getting a “slice” of context, and seek other information elsewhere.
+(Like the Commentary on the New Testament Use of the Old Testament by Carson and Beale.)

 3. The lack of discussion of the OT’s Jewish context.
 This, to me, is a bigger issue.
-As I just said, every book has a finite space for text, and this one is already bursting its seams.
+As I just said, every book has finite space, and this one is already bursting its seams.
 John Walton has great expertise in Ancient Near Eastern (ANE) studies, so he includes voluminous data on neighboring people groups.
-The commentary seems lopsided though, fascinated with the wider Mediterranean world but not the history of Israel itself.
+The commentary seems very lopsided though, fascinated with the wider Mediterranean world but not the history of Israel itself.

 Keener did not have this problem.
 His NT commentary includes a lot of useful information on Jewish context.
 Years ago, people used to routinely write “contextual” NT commentaries that waxed eloquent on every facet of the Greco-Roman world, yet would be devoid of discussion of its Jewish reality.
 I’m happy to see so much more balance here.